TheoDgb/URLCustomDiscs/README.md

 - If you downloaded the Linux static build, you must perform this extra step for compatibility with the plugin:
   - Create a new "bin" directory inside the "FFmpeg" folder.
   - Move all files and folders from FFmpeg/ into FFmpeg/bin/
-- If your Minecraft server is on Linux, grant execution permissions to FFmpeg with: `chmod +x FFmpeg/bin/ffmpeg`
+- If your Minecraft server is on Linux, grant execution permissions to FFmpeg using a terminal or SSH connection with the following command: `chmod +x plugins/URLCustomDiscs/FFmpeg/bin/ffmpeg`
+- If you are using a shared Minecraft hosting provider, the same notes apply as above for yt-dlp, regarding Linux-based hosting environments, terminal access, and executable permission setup.

 ## Tree Structures
 <details>